tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

   the decided block (slower).

 `PrepareProposal`/`ProcessProposal` can be called many times for a given height.
-Moreover, it is impossible to accurately predict which of the proposed blocks for a height will finally make it into that height's `FinalizeBlock`.
+Moreover, it is not possible to accurately predict which of the blocks proposed in a height will be decided, being delivered to the application it into that height's `FinalizeBlock`.
 Therefore, the state resulting from exectuing proposed blocks, denoted *candidate state*, needs to be kept in memory as an alternative.
 When `FinalizeBlock` is called, the Application can